onekarlyel-oss/docs/community-and-support/event-calendar.md

 ### Conclusion: Community Is the Catalyst

-Zater Capital is more than a platform—it’s a movement.
+Zionix Global is more than a platform—it’s a movement.
 With 24/7 support, expert mentorship, regional engagement, and global collaboration, you’re backed by a network that grows as you grow.

 Join the community.
 Trade with support.
 Succeed together.